-Christopher Sharp presents this swan song of ’80s prepdom from the January 1990 issue of M Magazine.
+Christopher Sharp presents this swan song of ’80s prepdom from the January 1990 issue of M Magazine, a post that originally ran on Ivy Style in July of 2009.
 In keeping with the neurotic WASP theme, the scans were taken at a self-consciously nonchalant angle.

 I’ve had this magazine for almost 20 years.
 The cover story certainly spoke to me: I’m white, an Anglo-Saxon, attended a Scottish Presbyterian school, and may be an undiagnosed neurotic.
 It’s a cheeky piece, a little precious in places, and the poison pen is welded a little more like a clumsy cudgel at times.